Quảng Ninh: Historical places

-The province has number of attractions connected with the landforms such as the mountains and the sea or the bay, religious places of worship and festivals.
+The city has number of attractions connected with the landforms such as the mountains and the sea or the bay, religious places of worship and festivals.
 Some of these are:

 Mountains

-Bài Thơ Mountain is a limestone mountain formation, which rises to a height of 106 meters, right in the middle of Hạ Long City.
-It appears like a giant castle with three towers of the undulating rock.
-Another famous mountain is the That Bai Tho Mountain, which was earlier called the Transmission Mount (Then).
+Bài Thơ Mountain is a limestone mountain formation, which rises to a height of 106 meters, in the middle of Hạ Long provincial city.
+It appears like a castle with three towers of the undulating rock.
+Another mountain is the That Bai Tho Mountain, which was earlier called the Transmission Mount (Then).
 It has historical linkage to the visit of Emperor Lê Thánh Tông to the provincial city in 1468.
 The emperor was moved by the beauty of the mountain covered with clouds, called it a young fairy of Hạ Long and got a poem written on it and engraved on the southern side of the rocky cliff.
-In 1729, Lord Trịnh Cương did a painting and poem on Emperor Lê Thánh Tông on this mountain.
-That's why it was called Bai Tho mountain (Poem mountain).
+In 1729, Lord Trịnh Cương commissioned a painting and poem on Emperor Lê Thánh Tông on this mountain, hence the name (Bài thơ means poem in Vietnamese).

-Bai Tho mountain is an important historical and cultural relic as well as a tourist attraction.

 Temples

 Hue Quang Tower Garden, which preserves the relics of the Zen monks, monks and nuns of Trúc Lâm.

-Two popular temples in the province are the Cua Ong Temple is located on a mountain overlooking low Bai Tu Long Bay, and the Tien Temple located next to the headquarters of People's Committee of Cam La commune.
+Two temples in the city are the Cửa Ông Temple located on a mountain overlooking low Bai Tu Long Bay, and the Tien Temple located next to the headquarters of People's Committee of Cam La commune.

+Quảng Ninh city is home to several Buddhist pagodas include The Yên Tử Pagoda Complex, Ba Vàng Pagoda, Long Tiên Pagoda, Ngọa Vân Pagoda.